-Peter has taught at the Cleveland Music School Settlement in Ohio and the Wardlaw-Hartridge School in Edison.
+Peter has taught at the Cleveland Music School Settlement in Ohio and the Wardlaw-Hartridge School in Edison, NJ.
 He has been published in the NAfME’s Teaching Music and has reviewed choral music for the Choral Journal of the ACDA.
-Peter has served as Director of Music for 23 years in Methodist, Presbyterian and RCA churches.
-Before relocating to the East coast, Peter served as Director of Choirs for Westminster Presbyterian Church in Sacramento, CA. He directs the Carter Burden Singers, a community chorus of the Carter Burden Center for the Aging in New York City.
+Peter has served as Director of Music for 24 years in Methodist, Presbyterian and RCA churches.
+Before relocating to the East coast, Peter served as Director of Choirs for Westminster Presbyterian Church in Sacramento, CA. He directs the Carter Burden Singers, a community chorus of the Carter Burden Network in East Harlem.
 He teaches music for the three and four-year olds in the Chatham Methodist Preschool.
-Peter also teaches private piano lessons here at Chatham UMC.
+Peter serves as president of the Suburban Music Study Club and teaches private piano lessons here at Chatham UMC.
 To find out more about Peter Hill go to his website.

 Pastor Sharon is a Commissioned Deacon in the Greater New Jersey Annual Conference.
 She is a New Jersey native, a lifelong United Methodist, and the granddaughter of a United Methodist pastor.
 She has a BA in Music from Wellesley College, a Master of Music in Historical Musicology from Indiana University School of Music in Bloomington, Indiana, and a M.Div. from Drew University Theological School.